yanzhen4/yanzhen4.github.io/_pages/about.md

 What's new
 ======
-2023-10-22 I served as a sub-reviewer for TKDD
+2023-10-22 I served as a sub-reviewer for TKDD.

 2023-09-30 A paper on Chemical Reaction Extraction was accepted by EMNLP 2023 System Demonstration.